mat-docs/mtap-docs/Helm/2019.2/README.md

 ### TAP Requisites

-These charts help you to install some requisites services for TAP platform.
+These charts help you to install some requisites services for Telemetry Analytics Platform Platform.
 You can use these Helm deployment or use your own services.
 This is the complete list of services deployable through this `mat.tap.requisites` charts:

 | Service | Description | Documentation |
 |-|-|-|